demian85/git-watcher/README.md

 Also, in the resources folder, you will find a helper script `build.sh` that creates a Linux build.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

-## Bugs

-Currently, there is a bug that shows line numbers incorrectly when a file contains deleted lines and no added lines.
-I'm working on it!

 ## Troubleshooting